Swami Satchidananda Saraswati: Sexual misconduct allegations

 In 1991, about a decade before his death, protesters accused Satchidananda of molesting his students, and carried signs outside a hotel where he was staying in Virginia that read "Stop the Abuse".
 Several former disciples claimed he used his spiritual authority to coerce them into sexual relationships.
 After those first allegations, several more women made similar allegations of sexual manipulation and abuse.
 Satchidananda denied all the alleged abuses but refused to be interviewed about them.

-In response to the controversy, at least 12 board members of various branches of the Integral Yoga Institute stepped down.
+In response to the controversy, 12 board members of various branches of the Integral Yoga Institute stepped down.
 Ex-members formed a support group, the Healing Through Truth Network, to support his alleged victims and to raise awareness of the misconduct claims.
 None of the alleged victims filed criminal charges.

 Despite these events, followers remained loyal; Meryl Davids Landau wrote in the Elephant Journal in 2012 that the question for her was whether the teachings had served her, and she concluded that even though men like Swami Satchidananda and John Friend were "imperfect messenger[s]", one can appreciate what one gets from them.

 Death

-On 19 August 2002, Swami Satchidananda died after speaking at a peace conference in South India.
+On 19 August 2002, Swami Satchidananda died after speaking at a peace conference in Chennai, Tamil Nadu, India.
 His funeral took place in Yogaville on 22 August 2002.